chenplayim/soomla-vungle/README.md

 *This project is an ads provider plugin [SOOMLA](http://soom.la)

-## [STATE: EXPERIMENTAL]
-### This project is in development.
-Works for Android / iOS but not yet for Unity and Cocos2dx.
-We're working on it ...

 ## soomla-vungle

 Vungle is a video advertising solutions for mobile developers.
 We created this plugin to allow developers who use Vungle to easily integrate with SOOMLA.